7budi/CY-SEC/FIRST.md

 -Shell means having access to a machine.
 -Reverse shell means a victim connect to us.
 -Bind shell means we connect to the target.

+NOTE: to use nessus we use /bin/systemctl start nessusd.service then go to browser and enter https://kali:8834/.